 News

-●Our twice weekly sessions are back at the Club room.
-The sessions are listed here.
+● Sessions are twice weekly at the Club room.
+The latest sessions are listed here.
+We will go to one session a week in January 2025 until Spring.

 General News